nusantarachain/nuchain-app/README.md

-# Nuchain Vault App
+# Nuchain App

-This is Nuchain App built with Flutter, based on Polkawallet.
+This is Nuchain Mobile App built with Flutter, based on Polkawallet.